Akshay-365/akshay-365.github.io/_posts/2025-01-23-GUI-desktop-on-vps.md

 `xfce4-session --display=:1`
 and start in novnc site.
 u can stop xfce4 by this command: `xfce4-session-logout --logout`

+@@@ HOT: Use SSH with X11 Forwarding (For GUI Apps):
+Run GUI Apps from the Container: Once logged in, you can run GUI applications (like xclock, xterm, etc.), and they will display on your local machine.
+1. `apt install -y openssh-server`
+2. `ssh -X user@localhost -p 2222` # modify accordingly (u know it..😎)

 TIPS: use `-geometry` in vncserver for full-fit resolution.
 `vncserver :1 -geometry 1535x824` #for my laptop.